constructive-symmetry/constructive-symmetry/A002_The_Guidebook_to_the_Museum_of_Fractions/A002_The_Euclidean_Algorithm_as_the_Guidebook.md

     Euclid's Elements, Chapter 7 (written circa 300 BC) contains a description of the Euclidean Algorithm, one that uses repeated subtraction.
 Both place-value arithmetic and efficient division eluded the Greeks.

     The Aryabhatiya (written circa 499 CE) contains a description of place-value arithmetic, and contains something that resembles continued fractions.

-Efficient division algorithms would have to wait until description of a method to solve linear diophantine equations.
-While the description of the method is itself a bit unclear, the methodology is clearly related to continued fractions.
+    I should look into the history of division algorithms.
+Wikipedia mentions Al-Samawal al-Maghribi (1125–1174) used the long division algorithm in his work but never formalized it.
+I'd also like to determine who was the first to realize that the Euclidean algorithm was so connected to simple continued fractions.

 [^calculator]:
     I recommend using a calculator, because there's a lot of arithmetic involved, and any mistake will usually result in an incorrect answer.
 Also, I believe this exercise is valuable even for persons who have a concept of adding, subtracting, and comparing multi-digit whole numbers, but don't yet know all the details to perform one or more of these steps.